 Another arroyo lies ahead.
 Salido Wash, followed downstream, is a popular 4×4 route that leads riders straight to Salton City – the fabled holiday resort gone wrong – that’s situated along shores of the Salton Sea.
 Calling it a sea is something of a misnomer, despite its salty nature.
 It is, in fact, the largest lake in the state, and an accidental one at that.
 Once dubbed the Californian Riviera, the Salton Sea is now an ecological disaster, thanks to years of fertilizer runoff.
 In its 60s heyday, it heaved with tourists drawn to its once enticing waters.
 Now they lie abandoned and decayed, like a post-apocalyptic wasteland.

-Diffculty: We’ve awarded this route a 7.
-With the right bike, there are few technical challenges, though the roads can be extremely rocky at times and very sandy in places – the latter dependent on how recent the last rain has been (ask locally and carry extra water to allow for slow going progress).
-Depending on the year and when the road has been graded, expect corrugation around the Salton Sea too.
+Diffculty: We’ve awarded this route a 7 out of 10.
+With the right bike, there are few technical challenges, though the roads can be extremely rocky at times and very sandy in places – the latter dependent on how recent the last rain was (ask locally, and carry extra water to allow for slow progress).
+Depending on the year and when the road has been graded, expect corrugation around the Salton Sea, too.
 Be aware that there’s several easier, faster paved sections that will make up time.
-Logistics are fairly straightforward, with regular resupplies and reasonable water access available too.
-The timing is based on 50 mile days, for which you’ll need early starts in the winter, given the short daylight hours.
+Logistics are fairly straightforward, with regular resupplies and reasonable water access available.
+The timing is based on 50-mile days, for which you’ll need early starts in the winter, given the short daylight hours.

-- Amazing variety… coastal cities, low desert, high desert, art, an inland sea, and even a ski resort.
+- Amazing variety, featuring coastal cities, low desert, high desert, art, an inland sea, and even a ski resort.

-- Enjoy starry desert nights in Anza Borrego State Park and see strange beast lurking in Borrego Wells.
+- Enjoy starry desert nights in Anza Borrego State Park and see strange beasts lurking in Borrego Wells.